 Does Grain-Free Cat Food Cause Constipation?

 Constipation in cats, the same as it is in humans, is closely related to food and diet.
 Very often dehydration can cause this condition and some mild diet changes can help with it.
 You are probably wondering does grain-free cat food cause constipation, but the answer is no. Just the opposite, grain-free cat food rich in protein and easily digestible ingredients is good for your cat.
 Normally, if the stool is not soft or moist it can’t move properly in the intestines.
 However, this can happen due to many issues, such as allergies, stress and anxiety, inflammatory bowel disease, or even cancer.
 Other reasons for constipation can be obesity, anal gland issues, or some chronic diseases.
 Here we count kidney disease, diabetes, or hyperthyroidism.

-If your vet rules out any of these chronic diseases or other conditions, then your cat should get some treatment for an instant relief, which usually are cat fluids or an enema.
-However, if your cat is suffering from long-term constipation or obstipation, this can mean that they have megacolon.
-Megacolon is an abnormally enlarged intestine which can be caused by a defect in the muscle strength.
+If your vet rules out any of these chronic diseases or other conditions, then your cat should get some treatment for instant relief, which usually are cat fluids or an enema.
+However, if your cat is suffering from long-term constipation or obstipation, this can mean that they have a megacolon.
+Megacolon is an abnormally enlarged intestine that can be caused by a defect in muscle strength.

 How to Treat Constipation in Cats?
 Tips and Home Remedies